peterpeter5/shallot/README.md

 The `expires` value can be set in two diffrent fashions:

-    1. *string*: the value will be sent *as-is* without further checking, whether it complies to a date-format.
+    1. string: the value will be sent *as-is* without further checking, whether it complies to a date-format.
-    2. *int*|*float*: the value will be interpreted as a timestamp and will be converted to a date-string
+    2. int|float: the value will be interpreted as a timestamp and will be converted to a date-string

 #### Deleting Cookies